 Madison Community Cats was organized in October, 2018, after separating from a larger cat rescue so we could focus our TNR program services in Madison and Culpeper Counties, VA.
 In our first year of operation we have Spayed & Neutered more than 200 cats, fostered dozens of kittens and provided monthly donations of cat food to several colonies in Madison County.
+In 2020 we spayed and neutered over 590 cats and kittens.

 Our TNR program provides welcome assistance to owners and colony caretakers who love cats and are happy to care for them, but cannot afford to have them spayed and neutered.
 We are there to help regardless of a client’s ability to donate, no one is turned away.